breliu-dv/KnightQuest/README.md

 [HealthBarUi](https://user-images.githubusercontent.com/58205103/172116292-bb675fba-2b91-49e9-b82a-311701dba67a.png) - The HealthBar UI is anchored to the top left of the screen to adjust to any resolution, as well as communicate with the player how big is the damage that is taken from the enemy.
 The HealthBar of the player is set into 100 HP.
 The Player will be taken damage if the enemy collided onto the player.
-Health is checked on every update and the UI is updated accordingly.
-[Health Update code here](https://github.com/breliu-dv/KnightQuest/blob/37519690f1b5ff7f8343d983feb7f3d123c4764d/Assets/Scripts/KnightController.cs#L369)
+Health is checked on every update and the UI is updated accordingly under [KnightController Script](https://github.com/breliu-dv/KnightQuest/blob/37519690f1b5ff7f8343d983feb7f3d123c4764d/Assets/Scripts/KnightController.cs#L369)